Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Opioid agonist therapy (OAT) medications, like methadone and suboxone, allow a person to function normally when they stop taking opioids, with no drowsiness or withdrawal symptoms.

 When taken as prescribed, both medications are safe and can be taken long term.

-If you are using, don't use alone.
-During an overdose, you can't save yourself but you can save someone else.
+If you are using, do not use alone.
+During an overdose, you cannot save yourself but you can save someone else.